 Split Level Entryway Remodel Before & After

 Today I’m sharing a before-and-after of the best split level entryway remodel, and how you can easily modernize your split level.
 This staircase remodel is a simple project that you can accomplish in about 3 hours, depending on how long it takes you to demo the existing half wall.
-These split level entry remodel ideas will not only update a staircase but also add value to your home.

-One of our biggest issues in the split foyer was the dark and dingy looking entryway.
 Let’s take a look at how we remodeled the entryway by increasing the width and height of the front door, opening up the stair half wall and installing new rails and balusters.

 Modern Split Level Entryway